 - Message Structure: There is no common, agreed-upon structure to messages sent and received by various APIs.
 Each company sets its own standards.
 Some may send responses in XML or JSON; others in less common (or even proprietary) formats.
 So make sure you understand exactly how each API works and if this is appropriate for your needs.

 - Response: Another important issue is the way API returns the response.
+It’s important to know the way an API returns responses, to be able to understand how this would coexist with your existing system design.
 The most common ways APIs return responses are as follows: